Coprinopsis lagopus

 Cap

-Up to 4 cm across when mature and expanded; oval and tiny when young, expanding to broadly convex or bell-shaped and eventually more or less flat; gray to black; at first covered with a dense coating of silvery hairs (a universal veil) which break up into patches as the mushroom grows and may eventually disappear; the finely lined margin splitting as the gills dissolve.
+Up to 1.57 inches (4 cm) across when mature; starts small and oval, expanding to broadly convex or bell-shaped, and eventually flat; gray to black; initially covered with silvery hairs that break into patches and may disappear as it grows; edges split as the gills dissolve.

 Gills

-Attached to the stem; crowded; pale at first, but soon gray, then blackish; deliquescing (turning to black "ink") or merely deteriorating and collapsing in dry weather.
+Attached to the stem; crowded; pale at first, turning gray, then blackish; dissolve into black "ink" or collapse in dry weather.

 Stem

-In the early stages of development, when the caps are 'furry' like the feet of hares, these inkcaps could be confused with Coprinopsis nivea, the Snowy Inkcap, which grows on dung and occasionally on rotting straw.
+In the early stages, when the caps are 'furry' like hare feet, these inkcaps can be mistaken for Coprinopsis nivea (Snowy Inkcap), which grows on dung and sometimes on rotting straw.

 Polysaccharides